I am an online writer with a degree in journalism who writes on a wide range of topics.

-For anyone who hasn't seen Lee Mun Wah's film "The Color of Fear," I would recommend it, as it's a truly eye-opening experience.
+For anyone who hasn't seen Lee Mun Wah's film The Color of Fear, I would recommend it.
+It's a truly eye-opening experience.

-The critical race model suggests that colorblindness and neutrality are invalid, and that various multicultural standpoints allow for different experiences and knowledge that make people different.
+The critical race model suggests that colorblindness and neutrality are invalid and that various multicultural standpoints allow for different experiences and knowledge that make people different.
 This is what David Lee and the other minorities said in the film; people may be equal, but they are not the same.
 Additionally, the film as a whole was a step toward eliminating racial oppression, which is what the critical race model worked toward as well.

 The film also shows a partial transition from complicity to coherence, as interactions went from calm discussion to heated outbursts to progressive understanding.
-It seemed at first that the eight individuals were so different that coherence could not be possible; White David wanted life to be fair, and throughout his life couldn’t see the how “progress” could be made with such thoughts and frustrations as those expressed by the minority individuals in the film.
+It seemed at first that the eight individuals were so different that coherence could not be possible; White David wanted life to be fair, and throughout his life couldn’t see how “progress” could be made with such thoughts and frustrations as those expressed by the minority individuals in the film.
 However, the discussion deepened and words grew louder, with Victor demanding an end to the complicity and imploring David and other “outsiders” to try to understand what he and other Black men have to go through.

 Therefore, I was surprised by the anger and frustration displayed by many of the minorities in the film, most likely because I was raised like a White person by White parents in a fairly White community in Sonoma County, California, and so my cultural standpoint is probably the most similar to David’s.
-According to co-cultural theory, people learn, from their experiences in being a part of a certain racial or ethnic group, to communication in a certain fashion because of inherent or apparent advantages and disadvantages they associate with certain styles and strategies.
+According to co-cultural theory, people learn, from their experiences in being a part of a certain racial or ethnic group to communicate in a certain fashion because of inherent or apparent advantages and disadvantages they associate with certain styles and strategies.
 The tense communication in many parts of the film seemed to go against what I had learned about effective and healthy communication with and about other races, and so I was unsure as to what the outcome could be as a result; this made me very anxious.

 However, in retrospect, I see that such tension is honest and necessary, especially through the complicity theory model that advocates coherence rather than complicity.
 Victor’s passionate outbursts signaled to me the end of complicity, or at least his tolerance of it, and according to the complicity theory, this is a healthy step toward “harmonic discourse” and potentially the elimination of racism and other forms of oppression.